 Only SDLXLIFF files from the target directory can be imported to and translated in Memsource.
 SDLXLIFF files from a source directory do not contain required information for translation.
 When imported, these files will not segment properly and exported translated files will be empty.

 <mrk> tags in Memsource.
-Once you receive an SDLXLIFF file with
+If an SDLXLIFF file with

-<mrk> tags and cannot ask for a re-imported version, you can remove these tags before creating the Memsource job(s) in Notepad++ with these settings.
+<mrk> tags is received and a re-imported version is not available, remove the tags before creating the Memsource job(s) in a text editor with these settings.
 (The regexp is:

 Segments imported as Confirmed are saved to the project translation memory in Write mode.

 Adding rules changes the default import settings.
 Rules can be combined or added and can be applied using the available form or manually.
 Custom SDLXLIFF states are supported.
 Separating arguments by a comma creates the

 AND logical relationship, while a new line creates the

 OR logical relationship.